 Support for CBL Courses

-Social Action and Integrative Learning supports faculty implementing service-learning and other forms of community based learning pedagogy in their courses.
-Contact the Community Based Learning Coordinator, Shauna Rigaud for further information: email@example.com.
+Social Action and Integrative Learning supports faculty implementing service-learning and other forms of community based learning pedagogy in their courses and partners with Kristen Wright, Director of Civic Engagement (CECiL) who oversees community based learning.
+Contact Kristen Wright for further information email@example.com

 - Assistance identifying local community organizations to establish new campus/community partnerships.